Egypt–Iran relations: History

 After the 1922 Declaration of Egyptian Independence, Iran's representation to Egypt was upgraded to a delegation, the only eastern country with a presence in Egypt.
 Egypt was the first Arab country to have a diplomatic mission in Iran after Reza Khan became Shah of Iran.
 In 1928, both countries signed a friendship treaty, followed by a trade agreement in 1930.
 In 1939, diplomatic relations between Egypt and Iran were upgraded to ambassadorial level, and Youssef Zulficar Pasha was appointed as Egypt's first ambassador in Tehran.
 In the same year, Princess Fawzia of Egypt, the sister of King Farouk I, married Mohammad Reza Pahlavi, the then crown prince (later shah) of Iran.

 On November 20th 1951, Iranian prime minister Mossadegh visited Egypt for four days.
 There he was greeted as a national hero for nationalizing the oil industry in Iran.
 Mossadegh met both King Farouk and prime minister Mustafa al-Nahhas, where he has awarded an honorary doctorate degree from Fouad University.

 The relationship between Iran and Egypt had fallen into open hostility after the Egyptian Revolution of 1952 which brought Gamal Abdel Nasser to power and the CIA-backed coup d'état in Iran in 1953 which saw the return of the Shah Mohammad Reza Pahlavi to power.
-Egypt felt threatened by the Baghdad Pact, which Iran joined in 1955, whose members were criticized as a part of the Anglo-American alliance and against anti-colonial Arab nations.
+Egypt felt threatened by the Baghdad Pact, which Iran joined in 1955, whose members were criticized by Nasser as a part of the Anglo-American alliance and against anti-colonial Arab nations.
 Due to the positive approach of the Shah towards Israel in July 1960 Egypt and Iran expelled each other's ambassadors.
 The strained relations between Egypt and Iran became progressively worse when Nasser financed Ayatollah Khomeini and other Iranian opposition groups in May 1963 to accelerate the latter's opposition to the Shah.
+It was also around this time that the Persian Gulf naming dispute arose, as the Egyptian government referred to the body of water as the Arabian Gulf.